webtutsplus/simple-coding-rails/READMENIL.md

 for the error HTTP Origin header (http://35.232.166.121:3000) didn't match request.base_url (http://35.232.166.121:3000)

-search the file where it exits and comment it outt
+search the file where it exits and comment it outtt